Please read this policy carefully to understand how we collect, use and store your personal data.

 Third party cookies

-You may notice some cookies that are not related to the Academy whilst visiting Kaya.
+You may notice some cookies that are not related to Save the Children whilst visiting Kaya.
 Some of our pages contain embedded content such as Youtube video, Twitter feed, Facebook likes or LinkedIn share, and you may receive cookies delivered from these websites.
-The Academy does not govern the publication of third party cookies.
+We do not govern the publication of third party cookies.
 Details of our use of Google Analytics is set out above.
 To understand more about their cookies and privacy statements, please visit the relevant sites.

-If you do not want cookies to be stored on your PC it is possible to disable this function, though this may limit your experience of using the platform.
+If you do not want cookies to be stored on your PC it is possible to disable this function, though this may limit your experience of using the site.

 How do I disable cookies?

 Chrome cookie management: https://support.google.com/chrome/answer/95647

 Other browsers have similar cookie management abilities in their preferences settings, please refer to your browser’s ‘Help’ facility.